 and $1 Million by the age of 54

 On that $1 Million in 34 years you would have only contributed $200k (of earned income) - that's $800,000 in compound interest!

-Just think of how much money you will have if you invest MORE that the $6000 per year.
+Just think of how much money you will have if you invest MORE than $6000 per year!

 Financial Independence requires assets that appreciate and/or provide income to cover your expenses without the need to exchange time for money (aka a job).

 • Increase your income

 Financial Independence requires a commitment to a way of living where you spend less than your assets return.

 - Create a budget and stick to it.